pawelaugustyn/software-engineering-project/Tests.md

-# Unit test
+# 1. Unit test
 ### Rules
 1. Test only logic - all database and UI stuff should be mocked
+    >*Unit testing is designed to focus on small units of isolated code.*
-2. Test should take place in ScrumItTest solution at the same as in ScrumIt solution
+2. Test should take place in ScrumItTest solution in UnitTestes directory at the same as in ScrumIt solution
 3. Everythig that are common to all test should be in SetUp metod
      ```.cs
      private int _variable;